Ensuring Research Results in

 (Section 5.18).

-For Electronics For instance, customers don't buy your
+For Electronics don't

 products for the power-supply.
 But they expect it to work all